hydroclaus/python-numpy-git/scientific_writing.md

 - specials: hydrogeology
     - everything below the water table is the saturated zone.
-Above the water table, water does still exist, hence it is not unsaturated but variably saturated
+Above the water table, water does still exist, hence it is not unsaturated but variably saturated (dependent on the vertical elevation above the water table).
+Hence, this zone is called the "variably saturated zone" or the "vadose zone".
-    - "aquifer" vs. "high-K zone" -- what is the difference?
+    - think about it: "aquifer" vs. "high-K zone" -- what is the difference?
     - singular: "porous medium"; plural: "porous media"
     - hydraulic head is the sum of pressure head and elevation head (this is what these terms are called)
 	- the Darcy flux q ($q=-K i$; $i$ is the hydraulic gradient $i= \frac{\Delta h}{\Delta l}) is a specific discharge ($q= Q / A$)  = "Filtergeschwindigkeit"